A look into the life and work of Dr. Rick Chromey and the journey to GenTech

 On Air Introductions - :30, :60

 Dr. Rick Chromey is a cultural explorer, social historian, generational futurist and international keynote speaker.
 A best-selling author, he has penned over a dozen books on leadership, natural motivation, creative communication, and classroom management.
 His most recent work, GenTech: An American Story of Technology, Change, and Who We REALLY Are is now available online and in bookstores everywhere.
-His book is an engaging romp exploring why labeling people by when they are born, like “Baby Boomers” and “Millennials” just doesn’t work!
+His book is an engaging romp that explores why labeling people with terms like “Baby Boomer” or "Gen X" or “Millennial” or "Gen Z" just doesn’t work!

-Dr. Rick Chromey speaks all over the world on a variety of topics covering education and leadership, in a variety of ways.
-From keynote speeches created just for your group, to a generations workshop designed exclusively for you – the experience will leave your attendees wanting more.
-He has new topics surrounding his newest bestselling book, GenTech An American Story About Technology, Change and Who We Really Are (Morgan James Publishing, 2020) designed to bring insight and education around how we teach in the classroom, the boardroom, and how we can create strong teams in the workplace by rethinking generations.
+Dr. Rick Chromey speaks all over the world on a variety of topics from culture and history to education and leadership.
+He designs his messages and workshops for any group of any size.
+He has several new topics related to his bestselling book, GenTech An American Story About Technology, Change and Who We Really Are (Morgan James Publishing, 2020).
+All messages are designed to bring fresh insights and new applications into how we lead, teach and parent emerging generations.

 - Why generations based on the year we are born don’t work